mehdipourfar/webp-server/README.md

     Although nowadays most web browsers support WebP, less than 1% of websites serve their images in this format.
 That's maybe because converting images to WebP can be complicated and time consuming or developers are not sure if all browsers will support this format.

 * ### How should client application check if the browser supports WebP?
     There is no need to do anything.
-When browsers request for an image, they will send an accept header containing supported image formats. `webp-server` will lookup that header to see if the browser supports WebP format or not.
-If not, it will send the image in jpeg format.
+When browsers request for an image, they will send an accept header containing supported image formats. `webp-server` will lookup that header to see if the browser supports WebP or not.
+If not, it will send the image in JPEG.
-* ### Isn't it resource expensive to convert images on each requests?
+* ### Isn't it resource expensive to convert images on each request?
   Yes, it is.
 For this reason, `webp-server` will cache each converted image after the first request.

-* ### What about security topics such as DOS attack or heavily storage space usage?
+* ### What about security topics such as DOS attack or heavy storage usage?
-  They are up to you.
-You can limit combinations of widths and heights or qualities that you will accept from the client in `webp-server` configuration and by doing that you will narrow down the type of accepted requests for generating images.
+  It is up to youf.
+You can limit the combinations of widths and heights or qualities that you accept from the client in `webp-server` configuration file; and by doing that you will narrow down the type of accepted requests for generating images.
 In case of serving requests from the cache, powered by `fasthttp`, `webp-server` can be blazingly fast.

 * ### Can web clients upload images to `webp-server` and send the `image_id` to web server?
-  It is strongly recommended not to do this and also not share your `webp-server` token with frontend application for security reasons.
+  It is strongly recommended not to do this and also to not share your `webp-server` token with frontend applications for security reasons.
 Frontend should upload image to backend, backend should upload it to wepb-server and store the returning `image_id` in database.

 * ### What is the advantage of using `webp-server` instead of similar projects?
   It is simple and minimal and has been designed to work along the backend applications for serving images of websites in WebP format.
 It does not support all kinds of manipulations that one can do with images.
 It does a few things and tries to do them perfectly.

 ## Dependencies
-[bimg](https://github.com/h2non/bimg) is a golang program which communicates with libvips through C bindings.
+[bimg](https://github.com/h2non/bimg) is a golang library which communicates with `libvips` through C bindings.
 Since `webp-server` uses `bimg` for image conversion, you need to install `libvips-dev` as a dependency.
 ```sh
 sudo apt install libvips-dev
 ```